ThwCorbin/toms-site/src/posts/markdown-guide.md

 Use either an "\* ", an "- ", or a "+ " for unordered list items, and either "1. " or "1) " for ordered list items.

 ```
-- List item 1
+- Dog
-- List item 2
+- Cat
-- List item 3
+- Monkeycatrobot
 ```

-- List item 1
+- Dog
-- List item 2
+- Cat
-- List item 3
+- Monkeycatrobot

 ```
-1. One
+1. Robot
-2. Two
+2. Lobster
-3. Three
+3. Astroid Miner
 ```

-1. One
+1. Robot
-2. Two
+2. Lobster
-3. Three
+3. Astroid Miner

+\
 The start number of an ordered list is significant.
-Note the Markdown and result for a list starting with the number 42.
+Note diffences in the Markdown and the result for a list starting with the number 42.

 ```
 42. This item is the answer to...everything
-2. This item isn't, but note the number displays as 43 not 2
+2. This item isn't, but note it is 43 not 2
 78. ...44 not 78
 ```

 42. This item is the answer to...everything
-43. This item isn't, but note the number displays as 43 not 2
+43. This item isn't, but note it is 43 not 2
 44. ...44 not 78

+\
 Changing between bullet characters, number style characters, or bullets and numbers starts a new list.

 ```
 - Dog
 - Cat
-* Mouse
+* Monkeycatrobot
-* Fox
+* Robot
-- Doe
-- Buck
+1. Lobster
+2. Astroid Miner
 ```

-There are three \<ul>, each with two \<li> below.
+This not one \<ul>, as we might expect.
+Instead, there are three \<ul>, each containing two \<li>.
+Check in your developer's tools.

 - Dog
 - Cat

-* Mouse
+* Monkeycatrobot
-* Fox
+* Robot

-- Doe
-- Buck
+1. Lobster
+2. Astroid Miner

 ---